-The DataProcessor.exe executable is a console application that needs Client File Access to read in the serial data file from the client and write out the processed data file to the client.
-It will also use Client Time Zone to properly process the times recorded in the serial data file.
-All other settings will be disabled to minimize the risks and overhead associated with redirector settings.
+0x000000000000400 - This is the bit that disables Client Serial and Parallel Ports.
+0x00000000000000708 - This is the hexadecimal QWORD to be set in the DataProcessor.exe registry value.
 The DataViewer.exe executable is a Windows application that displays the data so that it can be analyzed.
 It needs Client File Access to read in the processed data file from the client.
 It needs Client Sound so that application sounds can be heard.
 It needs Client Printing so that the analyzed data can be printed on paper.
 These are some of the settings needed by most applications, so the DefaultLoaderOptions registry value is used for the calculation below.